 There is no storage facility available in your hall (or any other hall!).
 You are encouraged to carefully think about the items you need vs. want in your residence hall room so that you do not bring too much "stuff."

 Are there things to do?!?!?
 You bet!
 And there are lots of people to meet, too!
 Throughout your hall and across campus, you'll see postings of programs being offered.
 These programs will range from academic-type opportunities to pure entertainment.
 Pick a few and round up some of your floormates and combine getting to know one another with a thing-to-do!

 All residence hall rooms are equipped with curtains that are a light beige in color.
 There are some exceptions in Hyer Hall where the rooms were modified when the building was utilized as an office complex; in some Hyer Hall rooms there are mini-blinds.

 Yes, with a couple exceptions.
 The mirror above your dresser cannot be moved and the hutch that is secured to your desk cannot be removed.
 Keep in mind that all furniture in your room must remain there (you cannot take it home and bring it back later).

 At the front desk of your hall, you can locate a Study Buddy List that shows other people from your hall who are taking the same class as you.
 This is a great way to combine meeting others and developing a study group.
 Study areas are limited only by your imagination.
 Formal areas include the large study lounge in the basement, the small group study room in your basement, the library, and, don't forget your room!

-No, all of our halls are available to individuals who are freshmen, sophomores, juniors, seniors and graduate students.
+No, all of our halls are available to individuals who are first-year, sophomores, juniors, seniors and graduate students.
 Even Hyer Hall (which requires that you be at least 21 years of age prior to the start of the semester) has individuals from all of those groups.